HishamLadha/Canadian-Internship-Salaries/README.md

 ## 🗺️ Roadmap

-> **Note**: For detailed task tracking, please see [GitHub Issues](https://github.com/HishamLadha/Canadian-Internship-Salaries/issues)

 ### Current Focus
-- [ ] Enabling search by location
+- [X] Enabling search by location
-- [ ] Implementing paginated API calls for the tables
+- [X] Implementing paginated API calls for the tables
-- [ ] Refactor codebase
+- [X] Refactor codebase
-- [ ] Expanding the information on the home and company tables
+- [X] Expanding the information on the home and company tables
+- [ ] Waterloo and UTSC Data

 ### Future Improvements
 - [ ] Add salary insights dashboard for contributors